 When this project first started, all sales history data was obtained through manual transcription.
 This painstaking process took multiple people countless hours and caused many hand cramps.
 Bringing digital scanning to the project allowed us to increase the sales volume quite a lot, while reducing the amount of time spent pounding away at the keyboard.

 Each week the database goes through a purge we like to call the “data dump.”
 This removes old data to prevent it from skewing new data, thus making the lists more flexible and responsive to market change.
 Here’s how data purging works:

-- Crafting mats and consumables – if more than 50 sales are recorded, the previous week’s data gets purged.
-If there are less than 50 sales, the new data is added to last week’s data.
+- At a minimum, we keep the past 30 days of sales for all items.
+For items that don’t sell very often we keep a minimum of 5 sales (less if we haven’t recorded 5 sales yet).
 Here’s an example: I usually get anywhere from 1000 to 1500 Kuta records a week, which means the prices you see are from the past week.
 Tenmar Millet-Carrot Couscous, the actual crafted food rarely sells, I’ve only recorded 3 sales of it in 2 years, so the available data goes back to August 2021.

 We keep historical records of all data collected in the Archive section, however we value the privacy of our contributing guilds and the integrity of the trading market as a whole.
 Here are a few things we do not provide or disclose:

 - We do not pull sales data from current listings, zone chat, auctions or 3rd party sources (Band, Discord, etc.).
 There is zero human influence on any sales data provided.